Privacy Premium: Facebook is Instagram paid versions

 Existing Subscription Models and Market Reception

-It's worth noting that Meta already offers a paid subscription plan, Meta Verified, priced between 13.99 and 16.99 euros per month.
-However, this does not remove the ads but instead offers account verification.
+It's worth noting that Meta already offers a paid subscription plan, Meta Verified, priced between €13.99 and €16.99 per month.
+However, this doesn't remove ads but instead offers account verification.
 Will users be willing to pay for ad-free versions of Facebook and Instagram?
-The answer may not even be that relevant to Meta in strategic terms.
-The market response may be lukewarm initially, but could evolve depending on broader market trends.
+The answer may not even be that strategically relevant for Meta.
+The market response may be lukewarm initially, but it could evolve depending on broader market trends.

 Privacy Premium: Facebook and Instagram paid versions